mijorus/RelaxingClock-old/content/faq.md

 ## "Does this website use my Spotify account in any bad way?"
 No! :) This website uses Spotify's Web Playback SDK and their official APIs to handle login and music playback.
 Those services are free-to-use for anyone and **no data about your account is sent to the developer.**

-## "Do you use cookies?"
-Not really; some informations like your settings are saved on your device, as well as all the data required to log you back in when you visit the website the second time.

 ## "Will the alarm ring if I close the tab/browser?"
 It won't!
 At the moment - as far as I know - there is no way to keep a timer running while a website is closed.
 However, if you close the page by accident, don't worry!.
 Your Alarm **will be saved for 15 minutes.**